marcolaux/xps7590-i9-linux/README.md

 options nvidia NVreg_DynamicPowerManagement=0x02
 ```

+Install mate-optimus (https://github.com/ubuntu-mate/mate-optimus) or use the newest GNOME Shell (right click application / use NVIDIA or something) to use the NVIDIA GPU.

 ### TLP

 I cut the max CPU frequency when on battery with TLP to conserve power.